This view will never get old! Arrive Lex apartments in Chicago’s South Loop are surprisingly affordable.

 Living in downtown Chicago can be tough to afford.
 An apartment in Near North Side recently made headlines when it rented for $45,000 per month (yes…per month!).
 Most luxury apartments in the downtown area aren’t that outrageous, but they can certainly be expensive.

-What sets a luxury apartment apart from a regular, run-of-the-mill apartment?
-Luxury apartment features are more modern and likely to include:
+Are you wondering what sets a luxury apartment apart from a regular, run-of-the-mill apartment?
+Luxury apartment features, amenities, and services are more modern and likely to include:

-If you’re like us, having to share a community laundry room is a deal-breaker.
-Most luxury apartments come with in-unit washer/dryers.
-On-site dry-cleaners or Tide Lockers (an app-based dry cleaning service) are also trending in luxury buildings.
+If you’re like me, having to share a community laundry room is a deal-breaker.
+Thankfully, most luxury apartments come with a washer and dryer in your unit.
+If laundry isn’t your thing, on-site dry cleaners or Tide Lockers (an app-based dry cleaning service) are also trending in luxury buildings.

-To find the finer furnishings – like stainless steel appliances, hardwood floors, and kitchen backsplashes – you’ll need to look at luxury apartments versus regular models.
+To find upscale apartment furnishings – like stainless steel appliances, hardwood floors, tiled backsplashes, and floor-to-ceiling windows – you’ll want to look at luxury apartments versus regular models.

 Service and Security

-Luxury apartments generally come with round-the-clock security, typically in the form of a 24-hour door-person.
+Luxury apartments generally come with round-the-clock security.
 Concierge services are one of the common luxury apartment amenities as well.